delabassee/java-lab/lab10-instanceof.md

 2. a conversion: casting `obj` to `String`
 3. the declaration of a new local variable to use the object value: `s`

 Although straightforward and well understood, this idiom is suboptimal and tedious!
 In Java 16, the `instanceof` operator has been extended to take a **type pattern** instead of just a type.
-A type pattern consists of a predicate that specifies a type, along with a single pattern variable, ex. `String s`.
-This pattern is easy to grasp: if `obj` is an instance of `String`, then it is cast to `String` and the value is assigned to the variable `s`.
+A type pattern consists of a **predicate that specifies a type**, along with a **binding variable**, ex. `String s`.
+Such a pattern is easy to grasp: if `obj` is an instance of type `String`, then its value is assigned to the new `s` variable of type String.

 ```
 // pattern matching for instanceof